clonerohit/springboot-docker/README.md

 ```
 MYSQL_ROOT_PASSWORD=root // it should be root always
-MYSQL_USER=rohit // it will auto create the user
+MYSQL_USER=root // it will auto create the user
-MYSQL_PASSWORD=1234 // it will auto set the password for the above user
+MYSQL_PASSWORD=root // it will auto set the password for the above user
-MYSQL_DATABASE=USERS // it will auto create the database
+MYSQL_DATABASE=demo // it will auto create the database
 ```

 Note: The root password should match with your own root password which is by default root.
 If you have modified then do changes here also.